 However, increased sweat production can have various causes, so medical clarification is necessary.

-60% of localized hyperhidrosis occurs in the palms of the hands (sweaty palms) or the soles of the feet, 40% in the armpits, 10% on the head (mainly the forehead), while the rest are rare forms occurring in other parts of the body.
+60% of localised hyperhidrosis occurs in the palms of the hands (sweaty palms) or the soles of the feet, 40% in the armpits, and 10% on the head (mainly the forehead), the remainder being rare forms occurring in other parts of the body.

 - skin irritation